xOx-Liy-Codez-XD-oXo/nowheren64/README.md

 press A when the animations done to replay it and press B to bring up some numbers

 ## building
-you need libdragon. typing make in the repo directory is ok.
+you need libdragon's preview branch. typing make in the repo directory is ok.

 ## licenses
 math_3d.h is licensed under the MIT license so heres a copy of that